kristupasliubinas/ScriptSpeare/README.md

-Description: The project focuses on creating media player controls for an interactive script player system, focused on usability, easy user interaction, along with the flexibility of making the options personalised for each individual user.
+Description: The project focuses on creating media player controls for an interactive script player system, focused on usability, easy user interaction, along with the flexibility of making the media player personalised for each individual user.

 Creating each control element (play, loop etc), and allowing the user to